voicebase/voicebase-docs/docs/how-to-guides/speech-engine.rst

 **Titan**

 The Titan engine is VoiceBase's default engine, offering the highest accuracy and best value for US English content.
 Trained on call center audio, Titan is a great choice for US based customers working with agent/customer calls.
-It supports US English only.
+It supports US English and Spanish.

 **Europa**